internet4000/find/readme.md

 (it could also be the value of URL parameters of any destination application).

+- used as fallback when the browser does resolve a URL address
-- makes a "normal search" by default (or if no Find syntax has been found), as usual in browser's URL bar.
+- "normal web search" by default (and if no Find syntax is found), to the "default web search engine"
 - choose _on which search engine to search_, web search (default), map position (`!m`), contacts (`!c`), wikipedia (`!w`) new spreadhseet (`+sheet`) or matrix join chat link `&mx @user:domain.tld`, or